datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-Why is the mean a good prediction?
+Now you must be thinking why does predicting the mean make sense?Why is the mean a good prediction?
 Central tendency.
-According to central tendency, majority of the values in a distribution lie around the center.
-In the absence of input features, a central tendency measure like mean is your best prediction.This is how a stupid model predicts the output.
+According to central tendency, majority of the values in a distribution lie around the center and in the absence of input features, a central tendency measure like mean is your best bet.This is exactly what a stupid model does.
+It chooses a central tendency measure like average as its prediction.

 ---